dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1046: Corporations must be held accountable for ethical practices.
+### T1046: Corporations must be held accountable and operate with integrity.

 |Support|
 |---|